newpatiente2e/docs/docs/20-create-azure-services.md

     ![The image shows the link to the Azure resource group](../static/img/resource_group_link.png)

-1. Leave the Azure portal open in your web browser as you will need to return to it later in the workshop.
+1. Leave the Azure portal open in your web browser as you'll need to return to it later in the workshop.
-1. Leave VS Code open, as you will need it in the next section of the workshop.
+1. Leave VS Code open, as you'll need it in the next section of the workshop.